luisaschaefertrindade/semantic_loans/README.md

 **Semantic Loans from English in Brazilian Portuguese: A Corpus Study**

 This repository contains data collection scripts, annotated corpora, and analysis notebooks for a corpus-based investigation of English-induced semantic loans in Brazilian Portuguese (BP).
-The project focuses on cases where existing Portuguese words acquire new meanings under pressure from formally similar English cognates, displacing established native equivalents.
+The project focuses on cases where existing Portuguese words acquire new meanings under pressure from formally similar English cognates, displacing established native equivalents — and investigates machine translation as a likely diffusion vector for this phenomenon.

 ---